learn-co-curriculum/building-nested-hash-readme/README.md

 ## Adding Key/Value Pairs to Nested Hashes

 Now let's say that you want to add a whole new key/value pair to your Jon Snow contact—his address.
-In a simpler hash with just one level of key value pairs, we've already learned how to add new key/value pairs.
+In a simpler hash with just one level of key/value pairs, we've already learned how to add new key/value pairs.
 Here's a reminder:

 ```ruby
 hash = {first: "first value!", second: "second value!"}